zibalina007/Charts/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Code To Reproduce**
+If applicable, add a code to reproduce the problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]